ja-guzzle/docs/docs/How to guides/Ingest data/Working with Excel.md

-Working with Excel

 This article outlines how to work with Excel (.xls or .xlsx)  for source and target in Ingestion activity.
 Excel file support in Guzzle provides extensive features to specify file format details and many other properties which make it easier to work with our Data.

-# Excel File Properties in Guzzle
+## Excel File Properties in Guzzle

 <table>
   <tr>